AdoriZahard/hi3er/docs/index.md

 **Black & Dark**: Every time an enemy is tainted, Valkyries deals 10% bonus Physical and Elemental DMG for 20s.
 6 stacks max. | 3rd
 **Nexus Signet 2: Faded Stars** |
 **Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
 Triggering it again resets the duration. | 1st

+!!! note
+    Red is the absolute highest priority to +3.

 ####<p align="center">Sakura - Signet of Setsuna (5th Core)</p>